 By tasana from MO

 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 Do you have cockroaches lurking around your home?
 This works like a charm - Diatomaceous Earth.
 It sounds like a big name, but it is simply a total natural sea fossil ground to like talc powder.

 I know this is a creepy subject, but bed bugs are becoming rampant.
 There is a very save chemical called diatamaceous earth you put under all the legs of every bed and couch in your house so they call in it and die.
-Also, wrap your beds in strong plastic wrap - the box springs as well.
-Dust your couches everywhere (including underneath and under the cushions).
-Diatomaceous earth will not hurt you or your pets.
-I hope this is helpful for some of you that are having the same problem we are having.

 I've noticed quite a few posts about insect issues in the home.
 A great way to control bugs is with Food Grade Diatomaceous Earth.
 It is not a poison so therefore it is safe and healthy for your pets and family.
 It works by dehydrating their exoskeleton.